 Toast the whole ingredients as described above while the ground spices are standing by in a heat proof bowl.
 When the whole spices are toasted to your satisfaction, simply add the warm toasted spices to the ground spices in the bowl and mix gently.
 The warm heat from the toasted spices is just enough to add depth of flavor to the ground ones.
 We use this technique in blends like Besar and Poudre de Colombo.

 CAUTION: Toasting chiles is a little bit of a trick.
 Toasting them adds wonderful flavor, but the process gives off a harsh smoke that will burn the eyes and respiratory tract.
 If you choose to toast chiles, best to err on the side of a short, quick toast to minimize any smoke and only toast in a well-ventilated area.

 Light Medium or Dark?

-How long you toast your spices imparts a different range of flavors and can make a difference in how they are used.
+How long you toast your spices imparts a different range of flavors and can make a difference in how they’re used.
 A light toasting is nuanced rather than bold, and the flavors of lightly toasted blends like Dukkah and Za’atar are best experienced without long or high heat cooking after the fact.
 Dukkah is a delightful condiment or crust.
 This Egyptian blend is traditionally used with olive oil as a dip for bread.
-Za’atar combines toasted sesame with herbs and used is a great choice to accent roasted meats, hummus or flatbreads To achieve a light toast, remove the spices from the pan when they are lightly browned.
+Za’atar combines toasted sesame with herbs and used is a great choice to accent roasted meats, hummus or flatbreads.
+To achieve a light toast, remove the spices from the pan when they are lightly browned.

 A medium toast adds a well rounded depth of flavor in blends like our Seattle Salmon Rub, Berbere and Harissa.
 These add wonderful complexity of flavor to your food.
 For a medium toast, keep toasting until the spices are brown all over and you can smell the aromas.